- Introduction

 Select an Ingestion Mode: The desired mode by which you want to ingest data from the Source.
 This section is expanded by default.
 However, you can collapse the section by clicking SEE LESS.
 Default value: Logical Replication.

-The available Ingestion Modes are Logical Replication, Table, and Custom SQL.
+The available ingestion modes are Logical Replication, Table, and Custom SQL.
+Additionally, the XMIN ingestion mode is available for Early Access.
 Logical Replication is the recommended ingestion mode and selected by default.

 Note: